 Student Authors

-Sirohi Kumar
+Sirohi Kumar, High School

 SUMMARY

 In an increasingly technological world, electronic distractions are ubiquitous and make focused studying difficult.
 Students surround themselves with technology while studying, despite a plethora of evidence that cell phones, television, and social media negatively impact academic performance.
 Thus, it seems that theoretical knowledge of the negative effects of electronic distraction on academic performance alone is insufficient to change students’ study habits.
-In this paper, I hypothesized that if high school students witnessed the change in their academic performance due to electronic distractions first-hand, they would be more likely to change their study habits.
-I conducted an interventional psychology experiment to test the memory of high school students with various distractions present.
-The students performed these tests while listening to instrumental music, lyrical music, television and in silence.
+In this paper, we hypothesized that if high school students witnessed the change in their academic performance due to electronic distractions first-hand, they would be more likely to change their study habits.
+We conducted an interventional psychology experiment to test the memory of high school students with various distractions present.
+The students performed these tests while listening to instrumental music, lyrical music, television, or in silence.
 A control group of students was instructed to read several facts about the negative effects of electronic distraction on academic performance from published papers, simulating second-hand learning.
-After their interventions, both groups were asked if they would change their study habits based on what they had learned.
-All students were surveyed two weeks after their interventions to determine if they demonstrated changes in their study habits.
-Although more students in the treatment group were shown to change their study habits, the results were not statistically significant, which prompts further exploration into this method of habit-breaking for students.
+After the interventions, both groups were asked if they would change their study habits based on what they had learned.
+All students were then surveyed two weeks after the interventions to determine if they demonstrated changes in their study habits.
+Although more students in the treatment group were found to change their study habits, the results were not statistically significant, which prompts further exploration into this method of habit-breaking for students.

 INTRODUCTION

 Formalized, in-school education is one of the fundamental aspects of human development and a benchmark for societal development.
 The advent of new technologies has increased access to information in unprecedented ways and led to increasingly accessible education.
-In fact, most American schools provide students with devices to supplement their education (1).
+Most American schools provide students with devices to supplement their education (1).

 Through various websites and organizations, students can take online lessons or receive in-school credit for online courses (2, 3).
 At a higher level, many universities even offer entirely online programs for students interested in getting a college degree.
 During the COVID-19 pandemic, many schools and colleges moved to entirely online classes, with nearly 93% of American households with school-age children reporting some form of distance learning (4).